 - Traveling to ICERM

 - ICERM is located at Brown University in Providence, Rhode Island.
 Providence's T.F.
 Green Airport (15 minutes south) and Boston's Logan Airport (1 hour north) are the closest airports.
 Providence is also on Amtrak's Northeast Corridor.
 In-depth directions and transportation information are available on our travel page.

-- ICERM's special rate will soon be made available via this page for our preferred hotel, the Hampton Inn & Suites Providence Downtown.
-ICERM also regularly works with two additional area hotels for short visits.
-The Graduate Hotel and Hilton Garden Inn who both have discounted rates available.
+- To secure ICERM's preferred hotel rate at the Hampton Inn & Suites Providence Downtown, use this link.
+ICERM regularly works with two additional area hotels for short visits.
+The Graduate Hotel and Hilton Garden Inn both have discounted rates available.
 Contact firstname.lastname@example.org before booking outside of the preferred rate or if you would like to book alternate accommodations.

 The only way ICERM participants should book a room is through the hotel reservation links located on this page or through links emailed to them from an ICERM email address (email@example.com).
 ICERM never works with any conference booking vendors and never collects credit card information.

 - Those traveling with family who are interested in information about childcare and/or schools should contact firstname.lastname@example.org.